 In keeping the theme of his business, Satellite Café and Wine Bar proprietor Drew Cuddy said he had planned to rebroadcast the 6:17 a.m.
 Feb.
-17 first West Coast SpaceX launch of the year, but the event has been delayed one day.
+17 first West Coast SpaceX launch of the year, but the event has been delayed for at least several days.

-The delay reportedly came about because of the need to complete pre-launch systems checks and launch at 6:17 a.m.
-Feb.
-18.
+The delays reportedly came about because of the need to complete pre-launch systems checks.

 The SpaceX rocket will carry Spain’s first radar PAZ, or “peace,” satellite into orbit on a Falcon 9 rocket from Space Launch Complex-4 at Vandenberg Air Force Base.